 Unlike medical insurance, dental insurance does not provide significant protection against unexpected or unaffordable costs.
-Medical insurance often pays a large portion of expenses after a deductible or co-pay has been met.
-Dental insurance, on the other hand, is designed to be only an aid or supplement to help with your dental care.
+Medical insurance often pays many expenses after a deductible or co-pay has been met.
+On the other hand, dental insurance is designed to be only an aid or supplement to help with your dental care.

-Insurance companies spend a lot of money on marketing and promotion, giving customers the impression they’ll pay up to 80%, even 100%, of their dentists’ fees.
-Despite what you’ve been told, we find that many plans cover anywhere from 40% to 60% of an average dental fee.
-For the same procedure, some plans pay more and some pay less.
+Insurance companies spend a lot of money on marketing and promotion, giving customers the impression that they’ll pay up to 80% or even 100% of their dentists’ fees.
+Despite what you’ve been told, many plans cover anywhere from 40% to 60% of an average dental fee.
+For the same procedure, some plans pay more, and some pay less.
 Ultimately, the amount paid by insurance is determined by how much your employer paid for the plan.
-The less the employer paid for the insurance, the less you’ll receive in benefits.
+The less the employer pays for the insurance, the less you’ll receive benefits.

 Fact 2: Dental insurance benefits and maximums are too low.

-It has been our experience—and that of many dentists—that insurance companies often tell patients their dentists’ fees are above “usual, customary, and reasonable” (UCR).
-What they should be telling you is, “Our insurance benefits are too low.”
+Our experience—and that of many dentists—has been that insurance companies often tell patients their dentists’ fees are above “usual, customary, and reasonable” (UCR).
+Instead, they should tell you, “Our insurance benefits are too low.”

 Dental insurance companies seldom upgrade their UCR fees, even when the cost-of-living index rises.

 Fact 3: Many routine dental services are not covered by insurance carriers.

 You would think insurance companies would be eager to provide coverage for less-expensive, less-involved, more-preventive procedures such as multiple cleanings, deep cleanings (periodontal root planing and scaling), and small fillings to help patients avoid more costly procedures in the future.